KarthikSiddarth/chatapp-nodejs-socket.io/README.md

+# Chat App built using NodeJS and Socket.io

-A minimal chat app built
+A Minimal chat app

 Backend stack: NodeJS and Socket.io